Purpose of Non-Punitive Reporting Policies in Aviation SMS Programs

 Dedicated, hard-working safety managers drive the setup of airline and airports' aviation safety management systems (SMS).

-In Phase 2 of an ICAO compliant safety management system implementation is to set up the reactive risk management processes.
+Phase 2 of an ICAO compliant safety management system implementation requires operators to set up the reactive risk management processes.
 One part of these reactive risk management processes is the "hazard reporting system," which can be as simple as paper-based reports, or as complex as electronic forms on the Internet that notify safety managers whenever new hazards are reported.

 An essential element of this hazard reporting system is the "non-punitive reporting policy."
 Non-punitive reporting policies: